pantrypoints/sp/content/en/research/countries/china/xi/chapter-09c.md

 and cultural undertakings, and social affairs through various channels and forms in accordance with the law.
-It is necessary to uphold and improve the fundamental political system of the people's congress system, the system of multi-party cooperation and political consultation under the leadership of the Communist Party of China, consolidate and develop the broadest patriotic united front, uphold and improve the system of regional ethnic autonomy, and improve the system of vigorous grassroots mass autonomy.
+It is necessary to uphold and improve the fundamental political system of the people's congress system, the system of multi-party cooperation and political consultation under the leadership of the CCP, consolidate and develop the broadest patriotic united front, uphold and improve the system of regional ethnic autonomy, and improve the system of vigorous grassroots mass autonomy.